Why Yale Urology

 At Yale Urology, we understand that a diagnosis of prostate cancer can profoundly impact your life and leave you and your loved ones with many questions about your journey ahead.
 Our team members are dedicated to providing the compassionate care, support, and information you need to move forward confidently with your treatment process.

-Yale Urology’s Cancer Program offers a multidisciplinary, comprehensive approach to treating urologic malignancies.
+Yale Prostate and Urologic Cancers Program at Yale Cancer Center offers a multidisciplinary, comprehensive approach to treating urologic malignancies.
 We are committed to offering our patients with early- and late-stage prostate cancer the most advanced diagnostic technologies and treatment strategies available.

 The Artemis Device uses proprietary, next-generation, 3D technology.
 This innovative device lets doctors virtually see inside the prostate while performing a prostate biopsy.
-The accuracy in performing biopsies is greatly increased, which helps to improve the diagnosis and manage the progression of prostate cancer.
+As a result, the accuracy in performing biopsies is greatly increased, which helps to improve the diagnosis and manage the progression of prostate cancer.

 Our team is at the forefront of research for prostate cancer in areas such as diagnostic imaging, active surveillance, and high-risk prostate cancer.
 Our surgeons continually integrate the latest in science-based medicine and innovative approaches into their practice to offer patients safer and more effective treatments.